axondeepseg/axondeepseg/docs/source/documentation.rst

 Known issues
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 1. The FSLeyes installation doesn't always work on Linux.
 Refer to the `FSLeyes installation guide <https://users.fmrib.ox.ac.uk/~paulmc/fsleyes/userdoc/latest/install.html>`_ if you need.
+In our testing, most issues came from the installation of the wxPython package.

 GPU-compatible installation